 Shopping for senior living facilities can be daunting, especially if you or a loved one suffers from a serious medical condition that necessitates an emergency transfer.
+Fortunately, there are a few senior home care franchise companies that offer guidance and consulting to help you choose the right option for your senior loved ones.
 Assisted living and memory care provide personal care services to those suffering from various health issues, including cognitive impairments.

 Vivante memory care community is tailored exclusively to persons who have Alzheimer’s disease and other forms of dementia, with dementia care-friendly activities and staff trained in the psychological and physical implications of cognitive difficulties.
 For some families, assisted living is the best place to start, whereas for others, memory care may be the only option.
+However, for someone who doesn’t know where to start, you can also refer to senior placement advisors to help you weigh your options.
 Here’s what you should know as you consider your alternatives.

 Assisted living facility vs. memory care services – staff members